Employment Rights Bill - Fire and Rehire

 What is the current situation?

-“Fire and rehire” is the commonly used term for dismissal and re-engagement.
-It describes a situation where an employer seeks to introduce contractual changes by terminating an employee’s contract and offering re-employment in the same role but on revised terms.
-The term is also sometimes used to describe “fire and replace”, where an employee is dismissed and replaced by someone else performing essentially the same role on different terms.
+‘Fire and rehire’ is the colloquial term for dismissal and re-engagement where an employer implements contractual changes by ending an employee’s contract but offers them the same job back on different terms.
+The term is sometimes also used to cover ‘fire and replace’, where an employee is dismissed and replaced by a new employee doing essentially the same job but on different terms.

-Fire and rehire is typically used to introduce significant contractual changes where the employer has been unable to secure employee agreement and where imposing changes without consent could amount to a fundamental breach of contract.
-Fire and rehire can be lawful, provided the employer has a sound business reason and follows a fair and proper process.
+Fire and rehire may be used to implement significant contractual changes, for example, where the employer hasn’t been able to get employee agreement to changes which, without agreement, may amount to a fundamental breach of contract.
+Fire and rehire can be lawful if the employer has a good business reason and follows a proper process.

-Employers using fire and rehire must comply with the consultation requirements set out in the Statutory Code of Practice on Dismissal and Re-engagement, introduced in July 2024, which has already made the practice significantly more difficult.
-Employers must also comply with statutory collective consultation obligations where applicable, including where there is a proposal to dismiss 20 or more employees within a rolling 90-day period.
+When using fire and rehire, employers must comply with the consultation requirements of the Statutory Code of Practice on Dismissal and Re-engagement (put in place in July 2024 and already making the practice much more difficult).
+In addition, the employer must comply with statutory collective consultation rules where they apply, i.e. where the proposal is to dismiss 20 or more employees within a 90-day period.

 So what’s changing and when?